 2022 | • | 16873 | 73.4% | 72.8% | 74.0% | 76.2% | 74.6% |

-Source: NHS Digital data not in the public domain, from the Cervical Screening Programme
+Source: NHS England, Cervical Screening Programme

 Compared with benchmark